 After signing up for Road Rewards and providing the necessary information, Greyhound will deposit the tickets into the member’s account in approximately 72 hours.

-Through December 31, 2020, emergency workers including police, firefighters, doctors, and nurses get 20% off their stay and an upgrade to the best available room at check-in.
+Emergency workers including police, firefighters, doctors, and nurses get 20% off their stay and an upgrade to the best available room at check-in.

 This offer is available at all Radisson Collection, Radisson Blu, Radisson, Radisson RED, Park Plaza, Park Inn by Radisson and Country Inn & Suites by Radisson hotels in the United States, Canada, Latin America, and the Caribbean.